Vasundhara Raje: Personal life

 She married Maharaj Rana Hemant Singh, of the royal family of Dholpur on 17 November 1972, but they separated a year later.
 Her son, Kunwar Dushyant Singh, was elected to the Lok Sabha from her former constituency, Jhalawar.

 Her siblings are Yashodhara Raje Scindia, a former industries minister of Madhya Pradesh, the late Madhavrao Scindia, the late Padmavati Raje "Akkasaheb" Burman (1942–64), who married Kirit Deb Burman, the last ruling Maharaja of Tripura, and Usha Raje Rana (b.
 1943) who married into the Rana family of Nepal.

 Children

 She has one son Dushyant Singh, who is a four-time member of Parliament through Loksabha and the Yuvraj of Dholpur.

 Political career

-Rajasthan Chief Minister, Vasundhara Raje, ties ‘Rakhi’ to Senior Minister, Dr. Digamber Singh, in Jaipur.

 In 1984, Raje entered the Indian political system.
 Initially, she was made a member of the national executive of the newly formed Bharatiya Janata Party.
 She was also elected as a member of the 8th Rajasthan Assembly from Dholpur.
 In the same year, she was appointed vice president of the Yuva Morcha, Rajasthan BJP.
+In 2023, Chief Minister Ashok Gehlot said Raje had helped save his government in 2020 by opposing the BJP’s attempts to bribe MLAs.
+Hours later, she dismissed the chief minister’s statement as a lie and conspiracy against her.
+In 2023, she lost her chief minister post from newly elected- MLA Bhajan Lal Sharma, which prevented from her becoming chief minister for third time.